 Liverpool goalkeeper Brad Jones does not think League Cup is top priority

-Brad Jones does not believe the Capital One Cup is a top priority for Liverpool but knows it is a good chance for fringe players to prove themselves.
+Brad Jones does not believe the Capital One Cup is a top target for Liverpool this season.

 The Reds won the League Cup last season, when former boss Kenny Dalglish took the competition very seriously as he sought to end the club's six-year trophy drought.